Our Apprenticeship Scheme offers you the chance to learn a trade, develop new skills and kick-start your career.

 During the first two years of training, accommodation will be provided and arranged by the Uniper Engineering Academy.

 A minibus will pick up all apprentices at 7.00am every Monday morning (unless the apprentices are scheduled to be on site at Drax) arriving at the Uniper Engineering Academy at around 9.00am.
 The bus will collect all apprentices every Friday at 2.00pm from the Uniper Engineering Academy, arriving back at Drax by 4.00pm.

 We look for apprentices who share our values and want to join in the success of a company with a great future.

-To be considered for a place on the scheme you must have (or be predicted to have) GCSEs at grade C/5 or above in Maths, English and Science and have two additional GCSEs at grade C/5 or above (or equivalent) in any other subject.
+To be considered for a place on the scheme you must have (or be predicted to have) GCSEs at grade C/5 or above in Maths, English Language and Science and have two additional GCSEs at grade C/5 or above (or equivalent) in any other subject.
 You must also have good communication skills along with an ability to work as part of a team.

 If successful, you’ll be asked to provide evidence proving all the academic/vocational qualifications stated in your application form/CV, whether required for the role or not.
 Do not claim a qualification on your CV if you cannot do this.
 If you apply based on predicted grades you must achieve the required standard to confirm your appointment.

 Prior to completing an application form, you’ll be asked a number of questions before being progressed to the form itself.

 You are required to complete all sections of the application form (unless stated ‘optional’)